 Comparing Selling Plants To Other Products

-To elaborate, compare the nature of stock that a nursery has, with that of a car dealer or somebody that sells mobile phones.
+To elaborate, compare the nature of stock that a nursery has, with that of a car dealer or a seller of mobiles.
 Both of these product categories are defined by big players like Toyota and Apple.

 When people search for these products, they might search for “Toyota Utes” or “top 5 sedans”.
-All automotive businesses sell cars.
-But if a customer wants a Toyota Hilux not all dealerships are going to stock it.
-These dealerships are going to have a hard time selling the prospect on a substitute.
+All car dealerships sell cars.
+But if a customer wants a Hilux not all dealerships are going to stock it.
+These dealerships are then going to have a hard time selling the prospect on a substitute.

 Its for this reason that the following 5 tips on what every nursery website should have are so powerful and effective; because they are designed to maximise visibility in search results and to deliver a better experience to the customers than your competitors.